 Menu Close

-Our minimum cage size required for all hamsters is a minimum of 100x50cm of floor space on one level.
-Below is a selection of cages which meet or exceed these requirements.
+Our minimum cage size required for all hamsters is 100x50cm of floor space on one level.

 Research has shown that larger enclosure sizes reduce the occurrence of stereotypical behaviours, such as bar chewing, in hamsters (Fischer et al., 2005), so you should always seek to exceed the minimum requirements where possible.
 There is no such thing as too much space for running, burrowing, foraging and exploring!

-You should provide at least 6 inches of substrate in your hamster’s setup to allow for sufficient burrowing space.
-If you have a barred cage, adding perspex to the sides can increase the amount of substrate depth you can fit in – this site sells perspex sides for the Savic Plaza, Mamble 100 and Alaska cages: https://www.vikinglaser.co.uk/viking-laser/pets/cage-accessories/
+If you have a barred cage, adding perspex to the sides can increase the amount of substrate depth you can fit in – this site sells perspex sides for the Savic Plaza and Mamble 100 cages:

 As nesting material, we use either shredded teabag paper (bought in huge bales) or torn up loo roll, which is probably the cheapest/easiest option for most hamster carers!